 To further reiterate our previous statement, the most significant purpose of differentiation between tendinitis and tendinosis is the opposing treatment goals and timelines.
 To effectively treat tendinitis, the goal is to reduce the inflammation with interventions including ice, appropriate rest, and anti-inflammatories.
 On the contrary, to effectively rehabilitate tendinosis, the goal is to load the tendon appropriately, which promotes tissue remodeling.
 As research has continued to evolve relative to tendinopathies, more evidence has continued to support the notion that most tendon injuries are overuse injuries.
 Therefore, we will spend the next portion of this article discussing rehabilitation implications for overuse tendon injuries.

-Differences Between Tendinitis Versus Tendinosis: Loading Overuse Injuries
+Loading Overuse Injuries

 Tendons are strong, adaptable, and function in response to how they are loaded in certain positions.
-An ideal healthy tendon will react in a nonlinear fashion overtime when an appropriate amount of stress is applied to the tissue.
+An ideal healthy tendon will react in nonlinear fashion over time when an appropriate amount of stress is applied to the tissue.
 This stress-strain concept is well explained in a recent article by Stevens et. al (4).
 If a tendon is repetitively loaded beyond its threshold, injuries occur.
 This is common in activities and sports that require repetitive motions, such as running, cycling, or swimming.
 These overuse injuries are often associated with training errors, which makes the dosage of exercising including frequency, duration, and intensity very important.
 Because tendinosis injuries do not have the presence of inflammation, it is difficult to rationalize interventions such as anti-inflammatories or ice to efficiently heal these tissues.
 On the contrary, the concept of eccentric exercises has often been supported in the literature to treat overuse injuries.

 Stress Vs. Strain Curve

-Differences Between Tendinitis Versus Tendinosis: What is Eccentric Exercise?
+What is Eccentric Exercise?

 Eccentric exercise is when a muscle is lengthened, and an external force exceeds the force produced by the muscle, such as lowering the arm back down to your side after a bicep curl.
 The exact mechanism of how eccentric exercises assist in healing overuse injuries is unclear; however, there have been various hypotheses.
 One theory is that these exercises increase the length of tendons, which decreases strain during activity.
-An alternative concept is that eccentrics help remodel tissue, which allows the tendon to better tolerate stresses it takes during exercises and activity.
-Alfredson et al was the first to perform a controlled study using eccentric exercise for patients who had mid-substance Achilles tendinopathy (5).
+An alternative concept is that eccentrics help remodel tissue, which allows the tendon to better tolerate the stresses it takes during exercises and activity.
+Alfredson et al were the first to perform a controlled study using eccentric exercise for patients who had mid-substance Achilles tendinopathy (5).
 His results after a 12-week training period demonstrated a return to preinjury running activity for the individuals involved in the study as well as improved calf strength.
 Moreover, when comparing eccentric exercises and concentric exercises (muscle shortening during active contraction) in midsubstance Achilles tendinopathy, patients performing the eccentric exercises improved more than the concentric group, with satisfaction results being 82% and 36% respectively.

 What to Expect with Eccentric Exercises